 - conducted the first ever large-scale randomized trial and cost effectiveness study on preventative occupational therapy

 - established the country’s first Center for Occupation and Lifestyle Redesign®

-- The Division’s comprehensive state-of-the-art undergraduate and graduate programs are designed so your degree from USC prepares you for worldwide excellence and leadership in both clinical and academic sectors of the profession
+- has comprehensive state-of-the-art undergraduate and graduate programs designed to prepare you for worldwide excellence and leadership in both clinical and academic sectors of the profession

 Renowned Researchers and Practitioners

-Many of the most renowned practitioners and theorists in occupational therapy have been or presently are members of our faculty, and USC is internationally renowned as a hotbed of clinical innovation and theoretical development in the profession.
-Members of the Division have produced many of the landmark books, articles, and research reports in sensory integration, occupational behavior, occupational science, and clinical reasoning—four of the most respected theoretical traditions guiding occupational therapy practice today.
+Many of the most renowned practitioners and theorists in occupational therapy have been or presently are members of our faculty, and USC is internationally renowned as an epicenter of clinical innovation and theoretical development in the profession.
+Members of the Division have produced many of the landmark books, articles and research reports in sensory integration, occupational behavior, occupational science and clinical reasoning—four of the most respected theoretical traditions guiding occupational therapy practice today.

-Pioneers such as A. Jean Ayres, Mary Reilly, Wilma L. West, and Elizabeth J. Yerxa contributed to the growth and international reputation of the USC Division of Occupational Science and Occupational Therapy.
+Pioneers such as A. Jean Ayres, Mary Reilly, Wilma L. West and Elizabeth J. Yerxa contributed to the growth and international reputation of the USC Chan Division.
 Among current and emeritus faculty:

 - Four have been recipients of the Eleanor Clarke Slagle Lectureship, the highest academic honor of the American Occupational Therapy Association

-- Ten faculty members are on the AOTA Roster of Fellows
+- 11 faculty members are on the AOTA Roster of Fellows

 - Four have been admitted to the prestigious AOTF Academy of Research